 Open the Keyword Research tab (default) and pop in your search term.

 The term I’ve chosen is “how to paleo”

 The actual wording doesn’t have to be “correct” English as we’re just looking for ideas.

 “How to paleo”, for example, is a common search term with 210 searches a month.
 But it’s not an easy phrase to target.
-As a beginning blogger you’ll want to look for easier search terms.
+As a beginning fitness blogger, you’ll want to look for easier search terms.

 This is good.
 It means you have a chance to rank.

 Using the Filter option, put 3 in the first Number of Words box and click Filter.

 This narrows down our list of keywords from over 600 to around 250.

 Let’s say we don’t want to write about cakes or “easy meals”.
 Add these terms to the Negative Words box.